 Hello everyone!
-Today we are going to talk about Situational Writing.
+Today we are going to share how to score for formal Situational Writing.
 In particular, writing in the formal context.

 While this component is only introduced in schools at Primary Five, but once you master what you need to have in your writing and show accuracy in your work, the 15 marks is actually pretty easy to bag!
-So let me share with you five things all students should pay attention to when they attempt a formal piece of writing.
+So let me share with you five things all students should pay attention to score for formal situational writing.

 1. Include a clear purpose

 Every piece of writing should include a clear purpose.
 If students do not include the purpose of their writing, they will be penalised for content.
 Usually, the purpose can be found in the box that states “Your Task”.

 Never assume the purpose.
 Stay close to what is asked of you in the task box.
 If you merely skim through the task, you may end up with the wrong purpose!

 Take the above for example, you might word your purpose this way: